 The Full-Time Career Majors currently have At-A-Glance sheets that include career major course sequences, the approximate length it will take to complete the career major, cost of tuition and other estimated costs, available certifications, and how to earn college credit.
-The Program-At-A-Glance sheets may be requested from Kiersten Wiegert, Student Services Administrative Assistant at (405) 390-5343, or kwiegert@eoctech.edu.
+The Program-At-A-Glance sheets may be requested from Student Services at (405) 390-9591.
 A summary table of career majors is located in the back of this Student Handbook.